ZHANIBIN/kiriame-rpchat/README.md

 - **/duty (WIP)**: Mark a player as on duty (Work in Progress).
 - **/f (jobchat also WIP)**: Use for job-related chat (Work in Progress).

-All of the functions above can print messages in the server console, including the player's name, ID, and message.
+All of the functions above can ServerDebugprint messages in the server console, including the player's name, ID, and message.

 ## Customization
 You can change the text by modifying the `server/main.lua` file.